Skip to main content

 /bin, /lib and /sbin are just symlinks to /usr.

-So /usr is the single directory that contains all libraries and binaries that comes with the operating system.
+/usr is the one directory that holds all the libraries and binaries that come with the OS.

 Where it's used